LLM+KG@VLDB'24 Workshop Summary: Research Papers

 \subsection{Unifying LLMs+KGs}

-Ningyu Zhang et al. introduce OneEdit -- a neural-symbolic prototype system for collaborative knowledge editing using natural language and facilitating easy-to- use knowledge management with KGs and LLMs \cite{ZXLWTYTYZDS24}.
-Hanieh Khorashadizadeh et al. present a survey on the synergistic relationship between LLMs and KGs \cite{KAEIT24}.
-Emanuele Cavalleri et al. present the SPIREX system to extract triples from scientific literature involving RNA molecules \cite{CSPMCRMRCVM24}.
-They exploit schema constraints in the formulation of LLM prompts and also utilize graph machine learning on an RNA-based knowledge graph (RNA-KG) to assess the plausibility of extracted triples.
+The third category of papers simultaneously leverage the factual knowledge of KGs and the parametric knowledge of LLMs to mutually enhance each other.
+Zhang et al. introduce OneEdit -- a neural-symbolic prototype system for collaborative knowledge editing using natural language and facilitating easy-to-use knowledge management with KGs and LLMs \cite{ZXLWTYTYZDS24}.
+Khorashadizadeh et al. present a survey on the synergy between LLMs and KGs \cite{KAEIT24}.
+Cavalleri et al. present the SPIREX system to extract triples from scientific literature involving RNA molecules \cite{CSPMCRMRCVM24}.
+They exploit schema constraints in the formulation of LLM prompts and also utilize graph machine learning on an RNA-based KG to assess the plausibility of extracted triples.